'Now or never': Victims of Italy's predator priests urge inquiry

 Precise figures on the scale of the problem are impossible to come by.

+Journalist Federico Tulli said the magazine had received reports of new cases in the run-up to the launch.

+The initiative was a response to the "unacceptable inattention" by politicians to children's wellbeing, he said.

-The Vatican's top clerical abuse advisor told AFP this month it was time for the Catholic-majority country to hold its own reckoning.
+The Vatican's top clerical abuse advisor, Hans Zollner, told AFP this month that after investigations elsewhere, it was time for Italy to act.

-The church is not as powerful as it once was in Italy, the historic home of popes.
-But it retains a huge influence and two-thirds of the population are believers, according to a 2019 survey.
+The church is not as powerful as it once was in the historic home of popes.
+But it retains a huge influence and two-thirds of Italians are believers, according to a 2019 survey.

 Pope Francis, who has toughened the punishments meted out to abusing priests under Vatican law, on Monday streamlined the Vatican office that processes abuse complaints, in an attempt to expedite cases.